isabelc/wp-family-tree/readme.txt

 == Installation ==

-1. Copy the family tree plugin directory to the `/wp-content/plugins/` directory
+1. Copy the family tree plugin directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a page and put a {FAMILY-MEMBERS} on it
+3. Create a page and put a [family-tree] on it
 4. Add posts specifying the custom fields available at the bottom of edit posts page, adding the posts to the "Family" category.

 == Screenshots ==

+1. Family tree as drawn on a page using the short code [family-tree]
-1. Here are the custom fields that are added to the posts
+2. Here are the custom fields that are added to the posts
-2. Family list entry with links to each individual's blog post page
+3. Family list entry with links to each individual's blog post page
-3. My Family page that displays the family tree

 == Changelog ==

+= 0.3 =
+* Added tree style parameters in admin optins page
+* Added family tree rendering using the Raphael library (Sunil Shah contributed the tree rendering script)
+* Fixed problem selecting correct category for family members (Thanks to Cyril Pauya for identifying the problem and providing a solution)

 = 0.2 =
 * Family members list now shown in a table